erinzm/shellshocker/README.md

 <pre>
 Usage: shellshocker.py [OPTIONS] URL

-  Command to test the site
+  Test the URL `URL` for ShellShock vulnerability.

 Options:
-  --verbose
+  -v, --verbose                   Make the tester more verbose for debugging -c, --command TEXT              Command to inject into the payload -p, --payload [traditional|new]
+                                  Choose between the original bug and the new one
   --help                          Show this message and exit.
 </pre>

 ### Hacking on the code